ypid/dotfiles/shortcuts.md

 # Shortcuts

-Here are some common shortcuts that I use and which I configure in every program which makes sense and allows to do so.
+Here are some common shortcuts that I use and which I configure in every program for which it makes sense and allows to do so.

-The use of the shift modifier key is explicitly written down.
-Modifier keys are written down from left to right e.g. shift+ctrl+super+alt.

 Left hand only: Should be easy to use with the left hand, because it is often used during work with the mouse.
 For example switching windows or Ctrl+C to copy to the clipboard.

 ## Advises: Shortcuts done right

-Here are some advices regarding shortcuts for programmers or UI designers which I would like to see implemented:
+Here are some advices regarding shortcuts for programmers and UI designers which I would like to see implemented:

 * Allow more than one shortcut for one action!
 * Allow to reconfigure *everything*.
 * Make it easy to track the configuration files (which contain the shortcuts) with version control.
 This also means not to store the shortcuts together with things that you don‘t want to track (like recent files or usernames and passwords).
-* The user types something in an input view then certain shortcuts are expected to work:
+* When editing text in an input view then certain shortcuts are expected to work:
   * Ctrl+A: Select all
   * Shift+Ctrl+A: Select none
   * Ctrl+Z: Undo
-  * Shift+Ctrl+Y: Undo (Maybe worth a thought because it is way easier to reach then Ctrl+z)
+  * Shift+Ctrl+Y: Undo (Maybe worth a thought because it is way easier to reach then Ctrl+Z)
   * Ctrl+Y: Redo
   * Ctrl+U: Delete line
   * Ctrl+W: Delete word